sc-idevops/twitchwiki/whiskeyding0.md

 - annoy whiskey with confetti (100pts)
 - Tornado, which whiskey runs away from before getting sucked into it, spun around, and thrown violently against the screen (1000pts)
 - "SOAP" this redeem will challenge whiskey to go for 5 minutes without uttering a curse word.
 If he fails the soap challenge, he has to gift a tier 1 gift subscription to a random viewer of the channel.
+- "Display Profile Picture"(1,000,000pts) should a chat member earn enough points to redeem this, they will have their profile picture featured on whiskey's just chatting scene for all to see!
 Chat is often encouraged to "gamba" their cheddar on predictions, often betting if Whiskey will pass/fail at a level of the game he's currently playing.

 ## Notable Stream Events